SpaceAntelope/Template.Extended.SAFE/README.md

 ## Navigation
 Use the url bar as input to your application, allowing you to directly navigate to a specific subsections of your Fable SPA, while updating browser history thus enabling use of the browser back and forward buttons for navigation.
 Also implemented a graceful fallback message for bad urls.

+This covers hashbang navigation, i.e. links that point at various places in your SPA.

 TO DO: Guide to adding a new page

 ## Properly responsive navbar